 1. Charging Stations

-This is the biggest factor that you need to think about before you even decide if you want to buy an electric car online.
-This does not affect hybrid cars, but it is the single biggest determining factor for the purchase of an electric car for many people.
+This is a factor you need to think about before you decide to buy an electric car online.
+This does not affect hybrid cars.
+However, it is the single biggest determining factor for the purchase of an electric car for many people.
 Electric cars have to be charged frequently, and you will need to be able to charge them at home.

 Consider if you are able to, or if you want to install a charging station in your home.
-This may not be possible due to the age of your house and it might also not be practical if you live in a small home without a driveway.
+This may not be possible due to the age of your house.
+Also, it might also not be practical if you live in a small home without a driveway.
 This installation will cost you at least $2,000, so it is not a small investment.
-Consider also that you will need to research the locations of local charging stations to make sure that you will be able to get from point A to point B reliably while driving around.
+Consider also that you will need to research the locations of local charging stations.
+This is to make sure that you’ll be able to get from point A to B reliably while driving around.

 This is one of the primary reasons that people choose hybrid cars over purely electric cars, but if your goal was a pure electric car, you might be bummed about having to charge your purchase to a hybrid.

-Remember that electric cars are going to come a long way in the coming years and that a hybrid purchase is still going to benefit the environment.
+Remember that electric cars are going to come a long way in the coming years.
+Also note that a hybrid purchase is still going to benefit the environment.
 By the time that you are ready to buy your electric car and install a charging station in your home, you might find that the technology has improved so much that you will be glad you waited and drive a hybrid for a while.

 2. Price of Buying an Electric Car

-The price of hybrid and electric cars has come down some over the past five years or so, but they are still not cheap.
+The price of hybrid and electric cars has come down some over the past five years or so.
+However, they are still not cheap.
 Even tiny hybrids and electric cars are usually priced around $36,000 new.
-You could spend far more than that on a Tesla, or another model of hybrid or electric car with more options or that is larger in size.
+You could spend more than that on a Tesla, or another model of hybrid or electric car with more options.

-Always make sure that you look into the local cost of hybrids and electric cars before you choose to buy online.
-You might think that the price you are being shown is a good one but then find out that you could have gotten the car for far less if you had purchased locally.
+Always make sure that you look into the local cost of hybrids and electric cars before you buy online.
+You might think that the price you are being shown is a good one.
+You may then find out that you could have gotten the car for far less locally.
 Another factor to consider related to price is that in some instances, your hybrid or electric car will be eligible for tax breaks and kickbacks if purchased in your state.

 3. Auto Transport Costs and Logistics

 Getting a car moved from one location to another can be an easy process or a hard process depending on the auto transport company that you select.
-There are many considerations that need to be made before you agree to have an auto transport company move your car for you, and you should look at all of them before you make a decision about which company is the right one for your needs.
+There are many considerations to be made before agreeing to have an auto transport company move your car for you.
+Also, look at them before making a decision about which company is the right one for your needs.

 A good auto transport company will be able to provide you with a quote that shows the delivery date, the final cost, and information about their insurance.
-You will also want to know if your vehicle can be delivered straight to your door, or if you will need to pick it up at a drop-off location.
+You will also want to know if your vehicle can be delivered straight to your door.
+Additionally, find out if you will need to pick it up at a drop-off location.
 Not every auto transport company will offer door-to-door delivery and not all of them will have the correct level of insurance to cover a loss as your car is being brought to you from its purchase location.

 You should also ask what kind of transport your car will be riding on.
 You will have to pay extra if you want it to be hauled in an enclosed trailer.
 Some companies do not have access to special car transport trailers, so you will want to avoid these companies if you are looking for an enclosed transport vehicle.